hypo69/hypo/pytest/gemini/src/product/_examples/__init__.md

 3. **`__details__` tests:** Tests are added to confirm `__details__` is a dictionary and contains the expected keys (replace `expected_keys` with the actual keys from your `__details__` dictionary if needed).
 Crucially, it now verifies that the *values* within the dictionary are strings.
 This is essential for data validation.

-4. **Example Structure:**  Demonstrates how to add tests for other functions if present in the module.
+4. **Example Structure:**  DemonStartes how to add tests for other functions if present in the module.
 The hypothetical function tests are commented out because there were no functions in the input file.

 5. **Clearer Comments:**  The comments are more specific about the purpose of each test case.